SantiTorrens/PostWebPortfolio/README.md

 ### Available Scripts

-In the project directory, you can run the following commands:
+In the /app directory, you can run the following commands:

 - `npm install`: Installs the necessary dependencies for the project.
 - `npm run dev`: Runs the app in development mode.
 Open http://localhost:3000 to view it in the browser.